With Autumn Comes the Harvest…

 Bonfire Night is almost upon us, and here is a brief rundown of the best shows around.

 The Station Inn in Oxenholme has a BBQ with its bonfire and fireworks.
-Entry is £3 for an adult and £2 for a child, and gates open at 6pm on Friday the 4th.

 On the 5th of November itself you can choose between Hawkshead’s Bonfire and Fireworks at the Hawkshead Recreation Ground, the celebration at the Cartmel Racecourse (both beginning at 6pm), Windermere RUFC’s family bonfire night with BBQ starting at 6:30pm at Dawes Meadow in Bowness-on-Windermere, and the Carlisle Fireshow Funday starting at 2pm in the city centre, moving to Bitts Park at 5:30 for a fairground to open and fire entertainment kicking off at 6:45.
 These traditional events are all great choices according to your preference!